megulo25/nexus-search/README.md

 This module takes Spotify playlist exports (CSV files) and:
 1. Searches YouTube for matching tracks
 2. Downloads audio in high-quality m4a format
-3. Organizes files by playlist with full metadata
+3. Consolidates all songs into a global library (deduplicated)
+4. Exports playlist metadata for use in music players

 ## Requirements